+authorized for one or more sets of services offered under the waiver.

 Furnish the information specified above.

 Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+There is a limit on the maximum dollar amount of waiver services

+authorized for each specific participant.

 Furnish the information specified above.

 Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Based on an assessment process and/or other factors, participants are

+assigned to funding levels that are limits on the maximum dollar amount of waiver services.

 Furnish the information specified above.

+rumish the information specified above.